alecxander567/Chat-App-NodeJS/README.md

 # Chat-App-NodeJS

-A real-time chat app using node.js server with express and socket.io😃
+A Node.js-based real-time chat application using Express and Socket.io😃